What is an Example of an Asynchronous Discussion?

 Crafting Writing Prompts

-• Have students reread an article, even if only a section: what new insights can be drawn form it?
+-Have students reread an article, even if only a section: what new insights can be drawn from it?

 Studies have long shown that memorization is not especially effective—but processing what one learns is.
 It is the way a student organizes their ideas, their ability to draw conclusions and to identify important information, and to see clearly what they don’t know and still need to learn that makes for educational success.